 Check and change filter cartridges and inspect your backwashing filters and water softeners if you have them.
 Check pressure before and after to troubleshoot if you have a problem with pressure loss through your filter system.

 How to Select and Size Automatic Backwash Filters and Water Softeners to Avoid Pressure Problems

 The first step is to check with and follow the water treatment manufacturer's recommendations.
-They will often tell you what the maximum flow rate is, in gallons per minute.
+They will often tell you the maximum flow rate in gallons per minute.

-Another point is, don’t use a filter or softener that will cut back on the size of the pipe.
-So if you have a large home, or need to fill a swimming pool or commercial application, generally, you don’t want to put a filter that has a ¾” pipe size, on plumbing that uses 1” or say 1-¼” piping.
+Another point is, don’t use a filter or softener that will cut back on the pipe's size.
+So if you have a large home or need to fill a swimming pool or commercial application.
+Generally, you don’t want to put a filter with a ¾” pipe size on plumbing that uses 1” or, say 1-¼” piping.

-You want to use a system that can filter and treat your water without restricting your flow rate and cut back on water pressure.
+You want to use a system that can filter and treat your water without restricting your flow rate and reducing water pressure.

-The chart below shows you the service flow rate of various filter media and water softener resin.
-One common way to size filter and softeners is based on the square footage or surface area of the top of the tank.
-For example, a filter tank that is 14″ in diameter, has a top of the filter media surface area of 1.07 square foot.
+The chart above shows you the service flow rate of various filter media and water softener resin.
+One common way to size filters and softeners is based on the square footage of the top of the tank's surface area.
+For example, a filter tank that is 14″ in diameter has a top filter media surface area of 1.07 square feet.